Abecid/abecid.github.io/docs/_posts/2022-10-11-knowledge-distillation-ir.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+# Contrastive Weighted Learning for Near-Infrared Gaze Estimation

 ## Abstract
 Appearance-based gaze estimation has been very successful with the use of deep learning.
-And there have been many works that improved domain generalization for gaze estimation.
-However, even though there have been much progress in domain generalization for gaze estimation, most of the recent work have been focused on cross-dataset performance-- accounting for different distributions in illuminations, head pose, and lighting.
-Although improving gaze estimation in different distributions with RGB images is important, near infrared image based gaze estimation is also critical for gaze estimation in the dark.
+Many following works improved domain generalization for gaze estimation.
+However, even though there has been much progress in domain generalization for gaze estimation, most of the recent work have been focused on cross-dataset performance-- accounting for different distributions in illuminations, head pose, and lighting.
+Although improving gaze estimation in different distributions of RGB images is important, near-infrared image based gaze estimation is also critical for gaze estimation in dark settings.
 Also there are inherent limitations relying solely on supervised learning for regression tasks.
 This paper contributes to solving these problems and proposes GazeCWL, a novel framework for gaze estimation with near-infrared images using contrastive learning.
-This leverages a adversarial attack technique for data augmentation and a novel contrastive loss function specifically for regression tasks that effectively clusters the features of different samples in the latent space.
-Our model outperforms previous domain generalization models in infrared image based gaze estimation and with thorough experiments in ablation studies we prove the efficacy of our method.
+This leverages adversarial attack techniques for data augmentation and a novel contrastive loss function specifically for regression tasks that effectively clusters the features of different samples in the latent space.
+Our model outperforms previous domain generalization models in infrared image based gaze estimation and outperforms the baseline by 45.6\% while improving the state-of-the-art by 8.6\%, we demonstrate the efficacy of our method.

 ## 1. Introduction
-Gaze estimation is a crucial technology that has many critical applications in various domains including human-computer interaction[2], virtual reality[3] and medical analysis[4].
+Gaze estimation techniques have many critical applications in various domains including human-computer interaction[2], virtual reality[3] and medical analysis[4].
 Appearance based gaze estimation leveraging deep learning and convolutional neural networks have gained great traction over the past several years[12,13,14].
-There have been especially notable progress in appearance based gaze estimation via supervised learning and domain adaptation for cross-dataset performance accounting for different lighting, illuminations, and head poses.
-However, near-infrared gaze estimation has not gained much traction in the literature.
+There have been especially notable progress in appearance based gaze estimation via supervised learning and domain adaptation for cross-dataset performance that accounts for different lighting, illuminations, and head poses.
 But with broader usage of gaze estimation in edge devices, there is increasing need for gaze estimation in the dark.
 And infrared images are much more reliable in these settings.

 Even though domain generalization using more datasets have made improvements in performance, gaze annotations are difficult to obtain.
 Thus it is very challenging to create large datasets that are representative of real world distributions[16].

-Self-supervised learning (SSL) has been a successful alternative that hsa gained great traction recently, reducing the reliance on labeled samples[17,18,19].

 Also training with a diverse group of large datasets alone could be insufficient since each dataset has different distribution in illuminations and poses, but does not represent many of the real world scenarios that can be encountered with edge devices[21].

+Self-supervised learning (SSL) has been a successful alternative that gained great traction recently, reducing the reliance on labeled samples[17,18,19].

-Contrastive learning has been used in many SSL training frameworks, however, the general contrastive loss is most suited for classification tasks[10].
+Contrastive learning has been used in many SSL training frameworks.
+However, the general contrastive loss is most suited for classification tasks[10].
 With regression, the slightest changes in the latent vector representation of features could hinder the performance drastically.
-Thus using the similarity between labels can be exploited as a proxy for the distance between samples in the feature space.
+Thus using the similarity between gaze labels can be exploited as a proxy for the distance between samples in the feature space.

-To the best of our knowledge, we are the first to improve gaze estimation with near infrared images using appearance based deep learning and contrastive learning.
+To the best of our knowledge, we are the first to improve gaze estimation with near-infrared images using appearance based deep learning and contrastive learning.
 We propose the following:
-1. GazeCWL, a novel framework for gaze estimation with near infrared images.
+1. GazeCWL, a novel framework for gaze estimation with near-infrared images.
 GazeCWL works as a teacher-student model and leverages two novel techniques along with the AI Hub dataset[15] for knowledge distillation.
 2. Data augmentation methods for gaze estimation in near-infrared images.
-Using both adversarial attack and data augmentation suited for near infrared images for more effective adaptation.
+Using both adversarial attack and data augmentation suited for near-infrared images for more effective adaptation.
-2. Propose CRWL, a novel contrastive loss function for better clustering of features in the latent space.
+2. CRWL, a novel contrastive loss function for better clustering of features in the latent space.

-Our model achieves significant performance improvements compared to existing domain generalization methods.
+Our model achieves significant performance improvements compared to existing domain generalization methods, outperforming the baseline by 45.6\% and improving the state-of-the-art by 8.6\%.

 ## 2. Related Works
 ### 2.1.
 Appearance based gaze estimation
 Appearance based gaze estimation has recently gained great attention as it does not require dedicated devices[6].
-Appearance based methods directly map images to the gaze vector and performs better than model methods which rely eye-geometry[12,24].
+Appearance based methods directly map images to the gaze vector and perform better than model methods which rely on eye-geometry[12,24].

 ### 2.2.
 Domain adaptation
 Several datasets are frequently used for training gaze estimation models, including ETH-XGaze[8], Gaze Capture[5], and MPII[7].
 However as each of these datasets have different distributions in lighting, illumination, and pose, several methods have been previously proposed to increase domain generalization and thus improve corss-dataset performance.